vishvAsa/vishvAsa.github.io/content/interests/dharma-via-vishvas.md

 - like his creations and endeavors (described below), to which he is incidentally dedicated **full-time**
 - trust him to honestly use all money received here towards dharma.
-- preferably, but not necessarily - agree with his worldview
+- either agree with his worldview, or acknowledge to yourself that it differs from yours.

 PS: Vishvas is an individual - donations made via him are not tax-deductible.